Chaotic-ZR/CS61A_2020Fall/Week8/Week8.md

 - As in the example above, the `Complete Account` has both saving and checking function since it inherits from two different classes
 - However, multiple inheritance can make program complicated, which is not recommended

+# Project Ant

+- When iterating through a list's copy and modify elements inside, if elements are mutable, then elements in the original list will change as well

+- When using inheriting method, better use the closest one rather than the top one